 After the blade is hardened and tempered, the final geometry is created and the surface smoothed and polished with various abrasive stones.
 In contrast to other methods, stone polished blades have a different surface look and retain their crisp edges and lines.
 Polishing is broken into three distinct stages, the rough polish occurring before the fittings and scabbard are made, and the foundation polish and final polish once the rest of the knife is complete.

-A combination of Japanese waterstones, both synthetic and natural, and occasionally diamond stones, are used to remove smaller and smaller amounts of steel and give the knife its final shape and surface.
+The word togi (研ぎ) does not differentiate between the action of polishing and the action of sharpening, for a Japanese sword the operations are one and the same, an integral process.
+A combination of Japanese waterstones, both synthetic and natural, are used to remove smaller and smaller amounts of steel and give the knife its final shape and surface.
 Each stone is progressively finer and is used with a different orientation so that the scratches from the previous stones may be clearly seen.
 Once they are erased, the next stone can be used, each time refining the geometry and surfaces towards the final goal.
 Once the rough polish is finished, work on the blade is halted until after the habaki, seppa, tsuka, and saya are created and fitted.
 This prevents accidental scratches while working on other parts of the knife.

 Rough Polish (Kaji-Togi)

 At this stage, the large volume of steel left around the edge for the process of yaki-ire must be removed, and the blade and tang are given their final geometry.
 The edge of the blade is much harder than it was during the rough shaping stage and steel cannot be removed with any metal tools.
 A combination of natural and artificial waterstones are necessary for this process.